Vanderbilt faces big test against Texas

 October 29, 2025 07:56 PM

-Nicole Auerbach and Joshua Perry discuss Vanderbilt heading to Austin, Texas to face the Texas Longhorns and whether the Commadores will be able to knock of another college football blueblood.
+Nicole Auerbach and Joshua Perry discuss Vanderbilt heading to Austin, Texas to face the Texas Longhorns and whether the Commodores will be able to knock of another college football blueblood.

 Related Videos